Approximation of weak geodesics and subharmonicity of Mabuchi energy, II: $\epsilon$-geodesics: Preliminary

-Suppose $\Sigma$ is an annulus in $\bC$ with boundary, and $\pi$ is the holomorphic projection from the product space $Y: = X\times \Sigma$ to $X$.
-Therefore, $Y$ is a compact complex K\"ahler manifold with boundary.
+and we write the complex coordinate $\t$ as $t + \sqrt{-1}s$.
+Consider the product manifold $Y: = \Gamma\times X$, and then $Y$ is a complex K\"ahler manifold with boundary.
+Assume that $\pi$ is the holomorphic projection from the product space $Y$ to $X$.
 Let $\Phi$ be a quasi-plurisubharmonic function on $Y$ continuous up to the boundary.
-Denote $\cG$ by the closed positive $(1,1)$ current
+Denote $\cG$ by the following closed positive $(1,1)$ current

 on $Y$.
-We say that $\cG$ is a geodesic in the space of K\"ahler potential, if it is $S^1$-invariant in the argument direction of $\Sigma$, and satisfies the following \emph{Homogeneous complex Monge-Amp\`ere} (HCMA) equation
+We say that $\cG$ is a geodesic in the space of K\"ahler potential, if the function $\Phi$ is independent of $s = \Im \tau$, and satisfies the following \emph{Homogeneous complex Monge-Amp\`ere} (HCMA) equation on $Y$